Snapshot tests (aka golden tests) are similar to unit tests except that the

 .

-It's important to review the JSON files and commit them to git.
+It's important to review the Markdown files and commit them to git.
 They are designed to be human readable, and you should always review new additions to ensure that the salient information has been captured.
 They should also be carefully reviewed in pull requests, to make sure that snapshots have updated in the expected way.

 On subsequent runs, the result of x